 Views enabled by these cameras are easily accessed by selecting the Camera App on the touch-screen display.
 Conveniently, certain views can be launched through the Advanced Trailering System.

-New for 2022, there are four additional available camera views that provide peace of mind when you're pulling a trailer.
+There are four additional available camera views that provide peace of mind when you're pulling a trailer.

 Transparent Trailer View Allows the driver to virtually "see through" a compatible trailer.